Nanocrystal Programmable Assembly Beyond Hard Spheres (or Shapes) and Other (Simple) Potentials: Dynamics of NC Assembly

 \subsection{Are superlattices in thermal equilibrium?}

 The large interaction free energy, of the order of (at least) $100 k_B T$ per NC has prompted many spirited debates on whether dry superlattices are true equilibrium or just metastable.
 A common argument is that {\em if we had a system of particles whose interaction potential is attractive and of the order of $100 k_B T$ or more, then such a system would agglomerate or quench and never reach equilibrium}.
 This argument, if true, would apply to the evaporation simulations in Fig.~\ref{fig:evaporate}, but as I have shown, N-clusters are reproducible and minimize the free energy.
-Basically, the transition from repulsive NCs when solvent is abundant to 100$k_BT$ attraction when solvent is absent occurs slowly enough so that NC attraction is gradual.
+Basically, the transition from repulsive NCs when solvent is abundant to 100$k_BT$ attraction when solvent is absent occurs slowly enough so that attraction is gradual \resp{and NCs have plenty of time to reorganize and explore all available microstates}.
 This is implied from Fig.~\ref{fig:relaxation}, where at PF approximating the HS crystallization of 50$\%$, relaxation times increase and there is a weak NC attraction, very far from the 100 $k_BT$ of the dry final state.